 Ann recognised a potential contradiction in her own statement of her philosophy and the practice of design that she follows.
-She noted that as a starting point of design she tends to think about where the learners need to get to.
+She noted that as a starting point of her design task that she tends to think about where the learners need to get to.
 This can be problematic potentially with her espoused value of developing independence at times.
 They need not be mutually exclusive but Ann noted that there may be a tendency at times to suggest the intention to develop learner independence but then to devise learning opportunities which do not require or necessitate this.
-Ann noted that she sees the design process as a little like a “jigsaw”, where she considers the assessment, the needs of the learners in terms of what is required of them to graduate and enter the professional world and that this typically is encompassed within the learning outcomes.
+Ann noted that she sees the design process as a little like a “jigsaw”, where she considers the assessment, the needs of the learners in terms of what is required of them to graduate and enter the professional world and that this typically is encompassed within a set of defined learning outcomes.
 All of these need to fit together as best as she can achieve.
 This outlook, Ann reflected, is one that enables her to be creative which she increasingly enjoys, although she said that typically she uses power point and develops slides.
-She feels that she probably does more of this than necessary but she also thinks these provide a very useful resource for the learners as well as acting as key prompts for her as the teacher.
-She also noted that she is increasingly using a different set of slides to teach from, so that the learners have a more extensive set to refer to as necessary but that her own teaching is less constrained.
+She feels that she probably does more of this than necessary and may therefore provide too much information but she also thinks these provide a very useful resource for the learners as well as acting as key prompts for her as the teacher.
+She also noted that she is increasingly using a different set of slides to teach from, so that the learners have a more extensive set to refer to as necessary but that her own teaching is potentially less constrained.

 Ann noted that she feels that where she has developed as a teacher is helping the learners to understand her approach and why she is doing what she is doing.
 This is something that she thinks is important and that the communication and clarity of the approach to the learners is key.
-Ann noted that she adapts her teaching and the approach depending on the format, so whether she is teaching a large audience or a smaller one (often the difference between lectures and seminars), and what level the learners are at (first year or final year for example).
+Ann noted that for her excellence involves her being adaptable.
+She noted that she tries to adapt her teaching and the approach depending on the format, so whether she is teaching a large audience or a smaller one (often the difference between lectures and seminars), and what level the learners are at (first year or final year for example).
 Ann said that she is increasingly aware of the influence of the “physical space” and what this allows or supports you to do as a teacher and is taking more account of this as she designs learning interventions.

-Ann noted that whatever the environment one aspect that she always brings in as some element of interactivity.
+Whatever the environment, Ann noted that one aspect that she always brings in as some element of interactivity.
 She reflected that technology often helps with this, particularly in lecture theatres with large groups of students.
 Ann noted that she designs this to enable her to gain an insight into the level of knowledge and understanding of the learners and also to provide her with a break from being the focus of attention.
-She also noted that through experience she has also learned to always arrive in the teaching situation with a plan B for when the initial design proves that it will not work or is not achieving what you anticipated.
+She also noted that through experience she has also learned to arrive in the teaching situation with a plan B for when the initial design proves that it will not work or is not achieving what you had anticipated.